wallneradam/flsynth/README.md

 # FLSynth

-It is a multiplatfor software MIDI synthesizer library using **FluidLite** as synth engine.
+It is a multiplatform software MIDI synthesizer library using **FluidLite** as synth engine.
 It uses **OpenSL ES** on Android and **SDL2** library on other platforms as audio engine.
 It can load soundfont files (sf2 and sf3) and use their instrument prefixes as sound source.